-As a result of an actuarial assessment performed by DTF, the portion of long service leave taken as leave remained unchanged at 42% and the average factor for the calculation of employer superannuation cost on-costs has increased to 10.6% (2021: 10.1%).
+As a result of an actuarial assessment performed by DTF, the portion of long service leave taken as leave has increased to 43% (2022 42%) and the average factor for the calculation of employer superannuation on-costs has increased to 11.1% (2022: 10.6%).
 These rates are used in the employment on-cost calculation.
-The net financial effect of the changes in the current financial year is a decrease in the employment on-cost of \$2 000 and employee benefits expense of \$2 000.
+The net financial effect of the changes in the current financial year is a decrease in the employment on-cost of \$1 000 and employee benefits expense of \$1 000.